 Usage notes

-Calculate Density includes configurations for input layers, analysis settings, result layers, and output settings.
+Calculate Density includes configurations for input layers, analysis settings, and the result layer.

 Input layers